alan-turing-institute/hut23-linear-algebra/exercises/axler-2a.md

 In general, if one has found $v_1$, $v_2$, ..., $v_{n-1}$, and these
-are linearly independent, then we choose $v_n$ to be a vector that is not a linear combination of the first $n-1$ $v$s.
+are linearly independent, then we choose $v_n$ to be a vector that is not a linear combination of the first $n-1$ $v$'s.
 There must be one, else $v_1$, ..., $v_{n-1}$ would span $V$ and $V$ would therefore not be infinite-dimensional.
 Thus we can find a linearly independent list of any length.